WeTransfer/zip_tricks/README.md

 Requires Ruby 2.1+, rubyzip and a couple of other gems (all available to jRuby as well).

+## Upgrading from versions 1.x and 2.x to 3.x

+The API of the library has changed, please review the documentation.

 ## Create a ZIP file without size estimation, compress on-the-fly)

 When you compress on the fly and use data descriptors it is not really possible to compute the file size upfront.